Should You Record your Podcast During the Holidays?

 Katie ‘Atwell’ Duncan – JustaFase

 On Christmas eve I posted “Twas the Night Before Christmas” where I read the story by the tree and fireside.
 Of course I also promoted an app along with it.
+The next year, I sand “The Night Before Christmas in the Style of Blues Traveler”

 It’s also holiday evergreen content which means people will call it up again this time next year.
 Just make sure you have your SEO set right and it will come up in search results for years to come.